fundale/fundale-orl-shaders/README.md

 - AudioLink History: How many AudioLink History units to use for flowing reactions.

 ## AudioLink Chroma
+- Idle Intensity: How bright to glow when AudioLink isn't available or forced idle.
 - Force Idle: Pretend like AudioLink doesn't exist and carry on. ;)
 - Chroma Mode \<R,G,B>: What Chroma mode to use for \<C> channel.
   - Mode 0 is off.